-My name is Reverend Marvin Harada, one of three full-time online instructors.
-I have had the privilege of serving as a minister at the Orange County Buddhist Church for the past 31 years.
-I graduated from the University of Oregon in Religious Studies, received an M.A. from the Institute of Buddhist Studies in Berkeley, and went on to study in Japan, at a Nishi Hongwanji seminary called “Chuo-bukkyo-gakuin” and at Ryukoku University, where I received an M.A. in Shin Buddhist Studies.
+Instructor Rev. Marvin Harada has served at Orange County Buddhist Church (OCBC) for over 30 years, is Head Minister at OCBC, supervising Minister at Sacramento Betsuin and Vista Buddhist Church, and Co-Director of Buddhist Churches of America (BCA) Continuing Buddhist Education (CBE).
+Rev. Harada graduated from the University of Oregon in Religious Studies, received an M.A. from the Institute of Buddhist Studies in Berkeley, and went on to study in Japan, at a Nishi Hongwanji seminary called “Chuo-bukkyo-gakuin” and at Ryukoku University, where he received an M.A. in Shin Buddhist Studies.

 Rev. Dr. Matsumoto obtained Kyoshi ordination in 1988 at the Jodo Shinshu Hongwanji-ha in Kyoto.
 He was the Resident Minister of the Berkeley Buddhist Temple from 2005-2015.
 He is the IBS President, the George and Sakaye Aratani Professor of Contemporary Shin Buddhist Studies, and the Director of the Ministerial Education and Certificate in Shin Buddhist Studies Programs.